tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-1.md

     <br/><img src='/images/pose.jpg'>"

   2. **DensePose**
-     Leveraged the Detectron DensePose model to generate dense maps and UV mappings for precise clothing alignment on the virtual model.
+     Leveraged the Detectron DensePose model to generate dense maps and UV mappings for input data.

   3. **SCHP (Self-Correction-Human-Parsing)**
-     Applied SCHP to segment human figures, improving the model’s ability to refine and align clothing on different body parts.
+     Applied SCHP to segment human figures, improving the model’s ability during training to refine and align clothing on different body parts.

     <br/><img src='/images/schp.png'>

   ### Model Training and Fine-Tuning
-  Fine-tuned the **LADi-VTON framework** through multiple steps to improve output quality:
+  Fine-tuned the **LADi-VTON framework** to enhance output quality by refining multiple modules:
-  - **Warp Models**: Improved the alignment between clothing and body pose.
+  - **Warping Module**:  Responsible for transforming the clothing item to fit the target model.
+Improved garment alignment by refining shape and position adjustments to match the body shape and pose effectively.

       <br/><img src='/images/warp_image.jpg'>

-  - **EMASC and Inpainting**: Enhanced details for realistic visual output.
+  - **EMASC Module (Enhanced Mask-Aware Skip Connection)**:
+  Enhanced detail preservation by reducing reconstruction error and improving high-frequency details, ensuring realistic and high-quality outputs.
+  - **Inversion Module**:
+  Mapped visual garment features to the CLIP token embedding space.
+Generated pseudo-word token embeddings to condition the generation process, maintaining garment texture and intricate details.

+  - **VTON Module (Virtual Try-On)**:
+   Optimized the final image generation by combining warped clothing items with the target model’s image.
+Integrated noise inputs into the diffusion model, ensuring lifelike and visually appealing results.

   ### Deployment
   - Automated the workflow to process incoming clothing images, run the virtual fitting pipeline, and generate output images.